 Life moves fast and people want their billing and payment experience to move just as quickly.
 That's why more and more consumers are using the mobile channel to quickly pay bills, receive alerts and get information about their accounts.
-One in four visits to a biller homepage now comes from a mobile device, according to the Fourth Annual Biller Mobile Bill Pay Benchmark Study from Fiserv.

 Being able to transact and pay bills with a swipe of a finger changes everything – for consumers and billers.
 Financial institutions and billers, some of whom were largely caught off guard when mobile accelerated, are now moving quickly to respond to changing consumer expectations and behaviors.

 People expect billers to offer mobile bill pay on apps and mobile browsers, in addition to paperless e-bills, notifications and mobile due-date alerts.
 When they use mobile bill pay, they want the same simple, easy-to-use mobile experience they're used to with other service providers and retailers.
 Easy reading and navigation, with minimal need to resize, pan and scroll, enable a frictionless bill pay experience.

 The Fiserv study provides insight into changing consumer behaviors and expectations – and helps billers develop effective strategies for mobile billing and payments.
 Key findings include:

 The ever-changing billing and payment landscape presents several challenges, all of which are impacted by the increasing use of mobile bill pay.
 The Mobile Bill Pay Benchmark study found 82 percent of billers cite security as a top pain point.
 Mobile adds more access points, an additional channel to manage and more payments to protect.